CSStarfish/Class-Responses/Project2Response.md

 Working on this project, I decided to take inspiration from William & Mary's beautiful campus.
-I applied several different patterns and various colors to style pictures of various landmarks across campus, but ultimately I found a picture of a tile backsplash that created what looked like a really cool water color painting of the Wren building.
+I applied several different patterns and various colors to style pictures of landmarks across campus, but ultimately I found a picture of a tile backsplash that created what looked like a really cool water color painting of the Wren building.
 I have attached it below.

 ![Watercolor Wren](watercolor_wren.png)